Turkmenistan–Uzbekistan relations: Border

-Turkmenistan and Uzbekistan had serious "issues" regarding their mutual border until May 2004 when the Turkmen Foreign Ministry released a statement on May 31, 2004 saying disputes had been resolved.
-Relations on this issue have further improved in recent years, with work to achieve the full demarcation of the border have been ongoing.
+Turkmenistan and Uzbekistan had serious "issues" regarding their mutual border until May 2004 when the Turkmen Foreign Ministry released a statement on May 31, 2004, saying disputes had been resolved.
+Relations on this issue have further improved in recent years, while work to achieve the full demarcation of the border is ongoing as of 2018.

 Positive developments

 The state visit of President Karimov to Turkmenistan in October 2007 and the state visit of the new Turkmen President Gurbanguly Berdimuhamedov to Uzbekistan in March 2008 became important stages in the positive development of Turkmen-Uzbek relations.
 Subsequent meetings (particularly their meeting in 2012) between Berdimuhamedov and Karimov contributed to the development of relations.
-Until Shavkat Mirziyoev became Uzbekistan's president in September 2016, Turkmenistan was considered to be the only Central Asian neighbor which it had good bilateral relations.
+Until Shavkat Mirziyoev became Uzbekistan's president in September 2016, Turkmenistan was considered to be the only Central Asian neighbor with which it had good bilateral relations.